Capella Space X-Band Synthetic Aperture Radar

-The Capella satellites will be capable of imaging in several modes, including staring and sliding spotlight, traditional stripmap, and multi-swath stripmap.
+The Capella satellites will be capable of imaging in several modes, including spotlight, sliding spotlight, and traditional stripmap.
 These modes are described below.
 Note that for most modes, the user can select the image size, and is able to trade resolution for imaging quality.

-Spotlight: Capella satellites will be capable of staring-spotlight imaging, in which the beam is focused on a single point on the Earth throughout the acquisition.
+Spotlight: Capella satellites are capable of spotlight imaging, in which the beam is focused on a single point on the Earth throughout the acquisition.
 In this mode, azimuth resolution is limited by the duration of antenna beam on the target.
 US regulations control the resolution at which Capella can sell imagery.
-As a result, Capella can only offer single-look complex spotlight data for resolutions greater than 0.5 m, but is able to offer amplitude-only multi-looked spotlight images for resolutions between 0.3 m and 0.5 m.
-These multi-looked images will be acquired using a dwell time that results in a finer azimuth resolution than 0.3 m.
-The raw SAR data will be processed to full resolution, and then pixels in the amplitude-only image will be averaged (multi-looked) to produce high-resolution, speckle-free imagery that Capella is legally permitted to sell.
+These multi-looked images are acquired using a dwell time that results in a finer azimuth resolution than 0.25 m.
+The raw SAR data is processed to full resolution, and then pixels in the amplitude-only image are averaged (multi-looked) to produce high-resolution, speckle-free imagery that Capella is legally permitted to sell.

 Multi-looking reduces speckle and increases detectability of objects in a SAR image.
 However, with many SAR systems, multi-looking comes at the cost of coarser azimuth resolution.
 Because Capella spacecraft can stare at a point on the ground for tens of seconds, Capella can provide multi-looked images constructed from tens of looks at very high final resolution, e.g., 0.3 m.